dbt-labs/stitch-utils/README.md

 * by dbt ref statement

-E.g. If a Stitch-loaded table contains columns `field__fl` and `field__st`, this macro will return a string-casted column `field`.
+E.g. If a Stitch-loaded table contains columns `field__fl` and `field__st`, this macro will return a `select` statement wiht a combined column `field` of type string.

 Usage: